aka Cardiovascular Curveball 006

-Q2.
-You ring the cardiologist to arrange the investigation in question urgently and he asks you to assess the degree of pulsus paradoxus.
+You ring the cardiologist they ask you to assess the degree of pulsus paradoxus.

 What is pulsus paradoxus and what are the potential causes of this phenomenon?